Get help of our experienced staff

 To understand our company’s culture see the bios of our founders below and read more about care giver qualifications and expectations.

 KIMBERLY TIMM-MCQUARRIE, DIRECTOR

 I started this business many years ago with my oldest daughter.
 It is important to me to give our client’s and their families a trusted option to stay in their home.
-While family helped both day and night for many years, their needs became too much to manage.
-We needed help for our grandparents while the family was at work and school.
-Home care wasn’t available.

 My grandparents were hardworking and generous.
 Their 180 acres in Northern Michigan was their labor of love.
 No one left their home empty handed.
 We left each Sunday with baked goods, vegetables, eggs and flowers in warm months.